There are three modes in which the IDE can operate, as follows:

 Break mode occurs when execution of the debugging program is suspended.
 Break mode offers the developer a snapshot of the application at the time of the break and allows the developer to analyze the state of the application and change how the application will run.
 The developer can view and edit code, examine or modify data, restart the application, end execution, or continue execution from the same point.

 Break mode is entered when the DE sends a synchronous stopping event.
 Synchronous stopping events, also called stopping events, notify the session debug manager (SDM) and the IDE that the application being debugged has stopped executing code.
-The IDebugBreakpointEvent2 and IDebugExceptionEvent2 interfaces are examples of stopping events.
+Theand interfaces are examples of stopping events.

 Stopping events are continued by a call to one of the following methods, which transition the debugger from break mode to run or step mode:

 Step mode occurs when the program steps to the next line of code, or into, over, or out of a function.
-A step is executed by calling the method IDebugProcess3::Step.
-This method requires DWORDs that specify the STEPUNIT and STEPKIND enumerations as input parameters.
+A step is executed by calling the method.
+This method requires DWORDs that specify the and enumerations as input parameters.

 When the program successfully steps to the next line of code or into a function, or it runs to the cursor or to a set breakpoint, the DE automatically transitions back to break mode.